 - heat oil in a pan and add the ground paste.

-- fry the masala paste for 7-8 minutes in oil till the raw smell of the tomatoes, ginger and garlic disappears and the oil starts to float on the top.
+fry the masala paste for 7-8 minutes till the raw smell of the tomatoes, ginger and garlic disappears and the oil leaves the sides of the masala.

 - mix the chana with the rest of the masala.

-- lastly add chopped coriander leaves to chana masala.
+- lastly add chopped coriander leaves to chana masala for garnishing.

-- serve the punjabi chana masala with slices of onion, lemon wedges and ginger julienne. chana masala goes well with naan, poori, roti, tandoori rotis and bhatura.
+- serve the punjabi chana masala with slices of onion, lemon wedges and ginger julienne along with pooris, naan, bhature, bread or steamed rice.

 - do not add water while making this paste as the tomatoes have enough water content in them for this paste. however there are exceptions and if the tomatoes are not juicy enough then you might have to add some water. but do not make it watery as it will be difficult to fry this paste later. it will start spluttering when you will be frying it.

 - if you want the chana masala to have some more gravy, add some more water to liquefy it.

 - you can use any variety of dry red chilies, but keep in mind the quality of the red chili, whether its hot or less hot.

 a) soaking and pressure cooking chana: